-14. Building Regulations Approval - Mechanical Extract Ventilation ecmk has created a simple Ventilation Strategy Template to help installers assess existing ventilation and plan for any upgrades required.
+15. Building Regulations Approval - Mechanical Extract Ventilation ecmk has created a detailed Ventilation Assessment and Strategy Template to help installers assess existing ventilation and calculate/plan the requirements for any upgrades.
+This can be downloaded from: https://assessorhub.net/SchemeDocuments/SchemeDocuments/VentilationStrategy